Department of Anthropology

 Focusing on experiences and understandings of emotions, mental health, and psychological and psychiatric services, I am concerned with how individuals and communities make sense of and seek to resolve social and personal distress.
 I examine the subjective impacts of broader global and domestic processes such as migration, healthcare reform and provision, and widely circulating "psy" ideas about what it means to be a healthy person in the contemporary world, asking how such processes are transformative for and transformed by particular cultural contexts.

-I am currently working on a book manuscript, Transforming Therapy: Culture, Mental Health, and Psy-Globalization in a Changing Mexico, based on my ongoing research in Oaxaca.
+I am currently working on a book manuscript, Transforming Therapy: Mental Health Practice and Cultural Change in Mexico, based on my ongoing research in Oaxaca.
+The book is under contract with Vanderbilt University Press and should be out in 2018.

-Additionally, I recently launched Project HealthViews, a collaborative, interdisciplinary medical anthropological project on understandings, experiences, and perceptions of health and healthcare.
+In 2014, I launched Project HealthViews, a collaborative, interdisciplinary medical anthropological project on understandings, experiences, and perceptions of health and healthcare.
 The project’s first phase, Project HealthViews Colorado, is a community engagement collaboration between myself, UNC students, and Salud Family Health Centers.
 The goal of this phase is to help Salud better understand their diverse patient population and best meet their patients’ needs while also providing UNC students hands-on health-related research experience in the local community.
+Please contact me if you’re interested in getting involved.